eonil/FileSystemEvents/README.md

 ````

-See TestdriveApp for Swift example.
+See `TestdriveApp` target for Swift example.

 Use `EonilFileSystemEventStream` class.
 Required informations are
 all noted as comments.
 Follows strict Objective-C conventions, so